 Box 3.
-The need for coordination in the development of Groundwater Sustainability Plans.
+The need for coordination in the development of Groundwater Sustainability Plans

 SGMA seeks to ensure that GSPs are developed to achieve a single sustainability goal for a groundwater basin, and are based upon a common set of assumptions about basin conditions.
 Regulations issued by DWR in June 2016 (California Code of Regulations §350 et seq.) lay out the requirements for the development of GSPs, including the use of hydrogeologic conceptual models, water budgets, monitoring protocols, sustainability indicators and measurable objectives for each of the six undesirable results, and more.
+For details, see DWR's GSP Regulations Guide.